Building Arcade NYC Zoning Bonus(Last Updated On: December 19, 2019)

-As an architect I study Building and Zoning Codes closely, but these are complicated and quite involved issues.
-In this article we reviewed some of the basic concepts with regards Aggregate Width of Street Walls in regards to NYC Zoning Code.
+As an architect, I study Building and Zoning Codes closely, but these are complicated and quite involved issues.
+In this article, we reviewed some of the basic concepts with regards to the NYC Arcade Zoning Bonus.
 This post does not assume to cover every possible issue or condition, but provide a general overview of the topic.

 Thank you for reading our blog post on Building Arcades.